 wrestling, baseball, softball, cross-country, track,

 swimming/diving, badminton, and golf.
-Lacrosse competes in the
+Hockey competes in the

 Capital League while Trap Shooting and Skeet Shooting compete in